 But your credit report will play an important role in determining the rate you are offered, too.
 FICO score ranges are not specified by the VA for home loan approval, unlike other government-backed mortgage loans such as FHA mortgages which feature FHA-set minimum standards and lender-based additional standards that may be higher than the FHA loan minimums.

 You will need to ask a participating lender what current interest rates and FICO score ranges are for VA Jumbo Loans and plan accordingly.

 Other Considerations For VA Jumbo Loans

-You may find that applying for a VA Jumbo Loan requires some additional planning and saving time due to the 25% down payment requirement on any amount in excess of the county loan limit.
-But there are other factors to consider, too.
+You may find that applying for a VA Jumbo Loan requires some additional planning and saving time due to more unique down payment issues related to such loans.

 You may find that your participating VA lender requires higher FICO scores and better credit history overall for loans exceeding the VA loan guaranty limit.
 FICO scores can be an important factor in both the availability of the loan, but also the interest rate and other terms that might be open to borrowers with better credit versus those who have had credit trouble in the past.

 It’s always recommended to start planning and saving at least a year ahead of your home loan application, but with Jumbo Loans you may need to begin saving earlier since the down payment and the VA loan funding fee (where applicable) will both be required as cash to close.